-After entering the volume of the sample: Calculate the total amount in the sample.
+• After entering the volume of the sample: calculate the total amount in the sample.

 - For dsDNA the calculation of the molar concentration is based on the assumption of a double-stranded nucleic acid.
-For the ssDNA, RNA and Oligo methods, a single-stranded nucleic acid is assumed. - For methods which have been reprogrammed via <New Method> in the Routine main group, Nucleic acids method group, double-stranded nucleic acids are always assumed for calculating the molar concentration.
+For the ssDNA, RNA and Oligo methods, a single-stranded nucleic acid is assumed. - For methods which have been reprogrammed via <New Method> in the Routine main group, Nucleic acids method group, the calculation of the molar concentration is always based on the assumption that the nucleic acids are double-stranded.